mgcha85/D-mirt/index.md

 ## histogram_cl.py
 make histogram for training or evaluation data.
 This requires open_cl to use GPU.
-To use this, you much install open_cl abd pyopencl.
+To use this, you much install open_cl and pyopencl.

 ## XmlHandler
 save or load XML file